-Vuzix also resells a variety of other applications, including Vuzix Remote Assist (VRA), which provides remote telepresence capabilities, otherwise known as "see-what-I-see" video collaboration.
+Vuzix also resells a variety of other applications, including TeamViewer Frontline and Vuzix Remote Assist (VRA), which provide remote telepresence capabilities, otherwise known as "see-what-I-see" video collaboration and work instructions, among other features.
 VRA enables an operator, mechanic, field technician or consultant to communicate in a hands-free manner with a remote expert to drive "just in time" video support of a process or repair.
-VRA increases productivity and customer satisfaction by sharing information between field technicians and remote support experts.
-It enables Vuzix Smart Glasses customers to multiply their expert workforce, eliminate the high costs of travel, improve customer service levels and equipment operation and accelerate knowledge transfer and training.
+These applications increase productivity and customer satisfaction by sharing information between field technicians and remote support experts.
+The VRA app enables Vuzix Smart Glasses customers to multiply their expert workforce, eliminate the high costs of travel, improve customer service levels and equipment operation and accelerate knowledge transfer and training.
 We are offering the VRA app on a monthly or one-year subscription basis.
-We are also developing "connector" applications to enable third party applications like Zoom, Skype for Business, Cisco WebEx, Microsoft Teams, and others, for use with our smart glasses.
-These applications in some cases will be free to the user and in others we will charge annual fees.
+We have also developed "connector" applications to enable third party applications like Zoom, Cisco WebEx, Microsoft Teams, BlueJeans and others, for use with our smart glasses.
+In some cases these applications will be free to the user and in others we will charge annual fees.

 Vuzix' position as a Smart Glasses supplier fills a market need that can be long lasting and could be the basis of the future of computing if the glasses are developed into a much larger integration within current and future technology ecosystems.
-The idea that the Smart Glasses alone will lead to major innovations and use cases is a typical "chicken and egg scenario" that has been played out in almost every technology advancement.
+The idea that the Smart Glasses alone will lead to major innovations and use cases is a typical "chicken and egg scenario" that has played out in almost every technology advancement.
 The "build it and they will come" mentality works only when you build the "whole thing" or if you have a large enough ecosystem.
-Vuzix' Smart Glasses have all the features and benefits consumers expect of a modern tablet or smart phone with the added benefit of being worn ergonomically on your head and at the same time connecting the visuals in the glasses to the real world.
+Vuzix' Smart Glasses have all the features and benefits consumers expect of a modern tablet or smart phone with the added benefit of being worn ergonomically on your head, allowing for hands-free operation, and at the same time connecting the visuals in the glasses to the real world.
 The steady advances in the Smart Glasses hardware are impressive but this alone is not what is driving market adoption to date.
 The "whole thing" is the solution to solve the customer pain point, problems and/or inefficiencies or creates a toolbox that allows for new innovations or products.

-There are two types of customers for our AR Smart Glasses products: those that know they need smart glasses and those that have no idea what they would do with them.
-Vuzix is uniquely positioned to fulfill the needs of both.
-Vuzix is gaining major market awareness and has the opportunity to move up the value chain, increase market share and create a sustainable higher software subscription margin business by:
+We believe Vuzix is gaining market awareness and has the opportunity to move up the value chain, increase market share and create a sustainable higher software subscription margin business by:

-- Properly implementing a digital solution strategy that retains more of the customer relationship across a wide range of industries; and - Improving Vuzix's participation in more areas of the customer relationship and having less reliance on VARs to deliver the full solution.
+Properly implementing a digital solution strategy that retains more of the customer relationship across a wide range of industries; and Improving Vuzix' participation in more areas of the customer relationship and having less reliance on VARs to deliver the full solution.
 When VARs are heavily involved in the middle of the relationship, Vuzix is primarily relegated to being only a product manufacturer and seller.
 There is significant customer value that can be captured by adopting a solutions model including recurring revenue opportunities.